Credo: A collection of encyclopedias with background information on works, authors, characters, time periods, historical figures, and so much more!

 If you need something that isn't owned by McGill Library, we may be able to borrow it from another library.

 If you have questions about Interlibrary Loan, or have any trouble using the request form or setting up your ILLiad account, please contact John Garrison

 Please note that ILL service is not available when the library is closed for Winter Break.

 Let us know what you need!!
-Please see the video above, and step-by-step instructions below, and contact the library if you have any questions or concerns.
+Please read the step-by-step instructions below and contact the library if you have any questions or concerns.